kirbydesign/designsystem/.github/CONTRIBUTING.md

 If you examine the test files, you will notice that almost every file uses the functions `createHostFactory` or `createComponentFactory` as part of their setup.
 These two functions are given the component being tested along with configuration such as declarations, imports, providers and more.

-They then respectively return a `createHost` or `createComponent` function that can be used to create a fresh component in your `beforeEach` blocks.
+They then respectively return a factory function that can be used to create a fresh component in your `beforeEach` blocks.

 For example see: